-I’m very excited to announce Étoiles, the follow up album to “The Wait”, is now available for pre-order and begins shipping around May 1st. “Étoiles” is a vinyl only release and limited to 300 copies on beautiful black and white marbled wax.
+I’m very excited to announce Étoiles, the follow up album to “The Wait”, is now available via Cold Beats Records.
+This is a vinyl & digital only release and limited to 300 copies on beautiful black and white marbled wax.
 The vinyl features 8 new tracks plus 3 bonus tracks with the digital download.
-Pre-Order Here.

 L’Avenir – Étoiles